-If your employee is well enough to return to work, there might be practical adjustments you can make to the workplace.
-The best thing to do is to talk to your employee and ask what you can do as an employer to make their working life easier.
+If your employee is well enough to return to work, there might be practical adjustments that will make work easier for your employee – either on a temporary or permanent basis.
+As before, the best thing to do is talk to your employee and ask what you can do to make their working life easier.

+Some practical steps might include more frequent breaks, a change to the employee’s workstation or even being seated in a different location.
 If you’re working remotely, are more flexible hours the way to go?
-Less meetings?
+Fewer or shorter online meetings?
 Would they prefer more frequent quick check-ins with their team or line manager to help support their mental health?
 Chat to your employee and see what it is that you could do to make work easier for them.

 Mental health support

-Rather than there being a physical reason for taking time off work, your employee could be suffering with their mental health.
-There are a range of ways that you can support an employee who is having a difficult time mentally and is struggling to work or return to work.
-Mind offers a brilliant guide for employees who are struggling with their mental health and are returning to work as well as other resources and helplines which provide valuable support.
+There isn’t always a physical reason for employees taking sick leave.
+Mental health challenges are a common reason for employee absences.
+There are several ways you can support an employee who is having a difficult time mentally and is struggling to work or return to work.
+Mind offers a very practical guide for employees who are struggling with their mental health and are returning to work.

-You could offer the opportunity for colleagues to undertake the St. John Ambulance Mental Health First Aid course, which can be a real support to your organisation.
+Requiring your managers to undertake the St. John Ambulance Mental Health First Aid course, can help create a more positive attitude towards mental health challenges within the workplace.
 Whilst Mental Health First Aiders aren’t trained counsellors, they can listen in complete confidence and point colleagues towards the type of resources they need.
-It’s good to know that if your organisation offers this, that hopefully your staff know that they always have at least one person they can talk to in confidence.

-Make talking about mental health a part of your culture - support mental health initiatives, or at the very least you could put up a poster on the wall of the office to spark a conversation and direct people to support if they need it.
-We’ve discussed ways in which you can further support your employees’ mental health, here.
+Make talking about mental health a part of your culture - support mental health initiatives, train managers and and direct people to support if they need it.
+We’ve discussed ways in which you can further support your employees’ mental health here.

 There are a range of brilliant guides for HR professionals, line managers and employees about returning to work.
-We’ve included a few below to help provide support to those that need it:
+Here are some which you may find useful:

 Absence management, the easy way

-Say goodbye to stressful spreadsheets recording employee sickness (that only one person in the office can decipher).
-Log and manage employee sickness quickly and easily within Breathe’s secure cloud-based software.
-Employees can log their own sickness records if you need them to, and you can easily view relevant information, sickness trends and any supporting documents within a few clicks.
+Say goodbye to stressful spreadsheets recording employee sickness.
+Log and manage employee sickness quickly and easily with Breathe’s secure cloud-based software.
+Employees can log their own sickness records, and you can easily view relevant information, sickness trends and supporting documents within a few clicks.